Nekhlesh1/CRUD_API_DIGITAL_PAANI/README.md

 # Endpoints

   **Add Book**
      * URL: api/books/add
      * Method: POST
-     * Description: Adds a new book to the database.
+     * Description: Adds a new book to the database. \n
-     * Request Body:
+     * Request Body: \n
        title (string, required): Title of the book. author (string, required): Author of the book. year (number, required): Publication year of the book.